Xbox Live service configuration IDs for Managed Partners

 This scenario also covers the case where you have an existing Xbox One XDK game, and want to add cross-play support for a UWP version of your game.

 In order to implement cross-play, do the following:

-- Use XDP to configure and publish your XDK game.
-Partner Center does not support Xbox One XDK games at this time.
+Use Partner Center to configure and publish your XDK game.
+Partner Center supports Xbox One XDK games.

-- Use a single Xbox Live service configuration that you created in XDP for both the XDK and the UWP versions of a game.
-XDP now has new features that allow a game to share a single Xbox Live service configuration between the XDK version and the UWP version of a game.
+Use a single Xbox Live service configuration that you created in Partner Center for both the XDK and the UWP versions of a game.
+Partner Center allows a game to share a single Xbox Live service configuration between the XDK version and the UWP version of a game.

-- Use Partner Center to ingest and publish your UWP game.
-However, do not use Partner Center to configure Xbox Live services, as your game will use the service configuration that you created in XDP.
+Use Partner Center to ingest and publish your UWP game.
+Use Partner Center to configure Xbox Live services.
+Your game will use the service configuration that you created in Partner Center.

-There's more detail on this process, including items which are not self-service in the Getting started with cross-play games guide
+For more detail on this process, including items which are not self-service, see Getting started with cross-play games.

 Separate versions of Xbox One and PC/Mobile games that are not cross-play